vbmacher/learning-kit/README.markdown

 Results are printed in:

-* decadic and hexadecimal radix (for integral numbers)
-* only in decadic radix (for decimal numbers)
+*decadic, octal, hexadecimal and binary radix

 The following operators are supported: